 What is the cancellation policy for clinics?

 - Weather Cancellations – The WDACO uses indoor arenas.
 However, if the clinic is rescheduled the payment price will be rolled over to be used for another clinic.
-If it not rescheduled, the payment price will be refunded.
-You and your horses safety is of the utmost importance.
-If we do not cancel a clinic due to weather, but the conditions near you are hazardous, please contact us directly at email@example.com
+If it is not rescheduled, the payment price will be refunded.
+The safety of you and your horse is of the utmost importance.

 Can I bring a stallion to a clinic?

 Riders under the age of 18 years old may not bring a stallion to a clinic.

 If I bring a guest, do they have to pay an auditor fee?

 Our insurance requires a transaction in order to be in effect.
 Therefore, these are our guest policies:

 If the riding participant is under 18, they must have an adult over 21 accompany them and the adult does not have to pay the auditor fee.

 If the riding participant is over 18, they may designate one person to serve as their helper, at no charge, during the clinic.
 Helpers must be designated on the enrollment form for insurance purposes.
 If the helper changes, participants must send an email to firstname.lastname@example.org, so that we may change the information on our insurance forms.

 All other guests accompanying participants, other than members, must pay the auditor fee, or if desired, complete a form and pay for a membership prior to the clinic.
 Members may attend WDACO clinics (non-riders), excluding Horseless Clinics & Special Events, for free.